millies1919/Quizzical/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Being Pure JavaScript, once the files are downloaded you can simple drag the index.html file to your browser.
+Being Pure JavaScript, once the files are downloaded you can simply drag the index.html file to your browser.

 ### Prerequisites